tmart234/cc1101-nmap/README.md

 # cc1101-nmap
-how would nmap-like device detection work with a CC1101
+how would nmap-like device detection work with a CC1101 (Evil Crow V2)